East Kazakhstan Region: Culture

 As of 2019, the region has 301 culture clubs, 2 theaters, a zoo, 9 "houses of friendship", 6 cinemas, and 3 parks.

-In 2018, the Kazakhstan Ministry of Culture has funded archaeological excavations into the Shilikty Mounds and other nearby sites in the region to uncover cultural artifacts.
+In 2018, the Kazakhstan Ministry of Culture funded archaeological excavations into the Shilikty Mounds and other nearby sites in the region to uncover cultural artifacts.

 Tourism

 The East Kazakhstan Region and neighboring Almaty Region share Lake Alakol, a major domestic tourist site.
 In 2013, UNESCO established the Alakol Biosphere Reserve, stating that the lake and its surroundings are an important part of the Central Asian Flyway.
 Birds native to the lake include the Dalmatian Pelican, the Eurasian Spoonbill, the Greater Flamingo, and the Ferruginous Duck.
 The lake's color changes during the day, from azure-blue in the morning to purple at sunset.
 On sunny days the lake has a notably bright color, and on cloudy days the water is dark grey.
 The improvement of infrastructure near the lake, as well as its alleged medicinal properties, have led to increased tourism in recent years.

-The Altai Alps ski resort, in the town of Tawlı Ülbi approximately 24 kilometres east of Oskemen, serves as a popular skiing destination.
+The Altai Alps ski resort, in the town of Tawlı Ülbi approximately 24 kilometres east of Öskemen, serves as a popular skiing destination.

 The Raxman Spring Sanatorium and the Katon-Karagay National Park are both located in the Katonkaragay District in the northeastern part of the region.